elliot-nelson/7tonshark/src/site/posts/avoid-red-checks.md

 ---
 title: Avoid Red Checks
 subtitle: (Unless you need the developer to do something about it.)
+description: (Unless you need the developer to do something about it.)
 date: 2021-03-08
 tags: [post, cicd]
 ---